Nafi7393/Class-Attendance-Calculator/README.md

 - **Real-time Updates**: Make changes to your attendance records and see your statistics update in real-time.
 - **Responsive Design**: lass Attendance Calculator works smoothly on desktop, tablet, and mobile devices, ensuring you can access your attendance data anywhere, anytime.
 - **Privacy and Security**: Class Attendance Calculator employs state-of-the-art encryption and security practices to keep your data safe and secure.

-## Accessing the Website

-You can access the Class Attendance Calculator online for free at here: [Class Attendance Calculator](https://class-attendance-calculator.onrender.com).

 ## Screenshots